-Iron has a vital function in our body.
-It is the substance that transport oxygen throughout the blood and deliver it to the part that need it.
-Iron also responsible in producing energy and antioxidant that is required by our body.
-In a short term, you need iron to make your body functions properly.
+Iron has vital functions for the body.
+It transports oxygen throughout the blood and delivers it to the part that needs it.
+Iron is also responsible for producing energy and antioxidant.
+In the short term, you need iron to make your body functions properly.

 How Much Iron in Breastmilk?
 Is It Enough?

 When a baby was born, he/she had a sufficient amount of iron required by the body for six months.
 This period could be different from one baby to another, considering the mother’s condition when she gave birth.
 When the mother has diabetes or anemia, the baby might suffer from iron deficiency, and the amount of iron he/she has within the body might last shorter than six months.

 In the period of breastmilk, the amount of iron contains in the milk is not quite much, but it doesn’t mean that your baby will suffer iron deficiency syndrome.
 It is not necessary to give your baby extra iron supplements during the breastmilk period.
 Be aware that too much iron could also lead to an unhealthy condition.